APA Building, Melbourne: Australian Provincial Assurance Association

-Demolition and Legacy
+Demolition

 By the late 1970s, its historic importance was recognised despite its alteration, and it was classified by the National Trust in 1978.
-It was also listed by the then Historic Buildings Preservation Council (now Heritage Victoria), but the owners then successfully argued for a demolition permit, on the basis of the large cost of upgrading to meet modern fire regulations.
+It was also listed by the State Government Historic Buildings Preservation Council (now Heritage Victoria), but the owners successfully argued for a demolition permit, on the basis of the large cost of upgrading to meet modern fire regulations.
 It was demolished in mid 1980, and replaced by a five-storey concrete and glass office building with ground floor retail.

-The untidy demolition of the APA left a small section of its banded brick façade attached to the neighbouring former Melbourne Sports Depot building, in which the original string courses of the building's second to fifth floors can still be seen including the first of its three original cornices.
+The untidy demolition of the APA Building left a small section of its banded brick façade attached to the neighbouring former Melbourne Sports Depot building, in which the original string courses of the building's second to fifth floors can still be seen including the first of its three original cornices.

 Claims to height

-The APA Building has been variously claimed to be the tallest (or the third or fourth tallest) in the world in 1889, when in fact it was not complete then and perhaps a distant sixth or seventh or more.
-Measured drawings held at the State Library of Victoria from 1980 show that it had 11 occupy-able floors, and a 12th attic floor with a caretakers flat, while plans reproduced in a thesis at the University of Melbourne show it had a roof height at the 11th floor at 41.5m, roof height of the top attic floor of 47m, and to top of the spire was 51m.
-This is lower than, but comparable to a number of buildings in New York City and Chicago, built in that year or earlier.
+The APA Building has been variously claimed to be the tallest in the world (for instance in the 1976 book Melbourne's Yesterdays), or the third or fourth tallest, when in fact it was perhaps a distant seventh or more in 1890.
+Measured drawings held at the State Library of Victoria from 1980 show that it had 11 floors, and a 12th attic floor with a caretakers flat, while plans reproduced in a thesis at the University of Melbourne show it had a roof height at the 11th floor at 41.5m, roof height of the top attic floor of 47m, and to the top of the spire was 51m.
+This is lower than a number of buildings in New York City and Chicago, built in that year or earlier.

-The tallest in the world in 1889 was in Chicago, soon to be the home of all the world’s tallest buildings, where the tower portion of the Auditorium Building was 17 storeys and 72 m, while the 12-storey Rookery Building, completed in 1888, was 55 m to the roof.
-In New York, the tallest was the 12-storey Washington Building of 1887, which was 67 m to the roof, plus attic and cupola; the 13-storey New York Times Building by George B Post was 57.3 m to the top of its spire; and the adjacent 11-storey Potter Building completed in 1885 was 50.3 m to the top of the roof, with pinnacles on top of that.
-The 1885 Hotel Chelsea was 43 m to the top of the 12th storey, with decorative gables adding greater height.
+In New York, the long demolished New York World Building was also completed in late 1890, and with 13 floors plus a domed tower containing 6 more floors reaching as high as 94 m was by far the tallest in the world at that time.
+Others already completed were also taller, including the 12-storey Washington Building of 1887, which was 67 m to the roof, plus attic and cupola; the 13-storey New York Times Building by George B Post was 57.3 m to the top of its spire; and the adjacent 11-storey Potter Building completed in 1885 was 50.3 m to the top of the roof, with pinnacles on top of that.
+In Chicago, the tower portion of the 1889 Auditorium Building was the tallest in the city at 17 storeys and 72 m, while the 12-storey Rookery Building, completed in 1888, was 55 m to the roof.

-It was only amongst the tallest in the world for 6 to 12 months, as towers in Chicago and New York continued to climb higher.
-The long demolished New York World Building was completed in 1890, with 13 floors plus a domed tower containing 6 more floors reaching as high as 94 m, and in 1891 the Monadnock Building in Chicago reached 60 m over 16 floors, the tallest load bearing brick office building ever built.
+The APA was only amongst these tallest in the world for a short time, as towers in Chicago and New York continued to climb higher.
+In 1891 the Monadnock Building in Chicago reached 60 m over 16 floors, and is the tallest office building ever built using load bearing brick, like the APA.